komal200011/movieproject/README.md

 # movieproject
-movie details will be fetched
+movie details will be fetched - code is present in master branch